 It’s Dungeness Season At The Wolfe Household

 The Wolfe family is from the San Francisco Bay Area.
-I grew up in not only a beautiful place, but in a place that offers up one of the most delicious oceanic culinary treats: The Dungeness Crab.
+I grew up in a place that offers up one of the most delicious oceanic culinary treats: The Dungeness Crab.
 It's perhaps my favorite thing on the planet, besides Cheez-It's and Budweiser.

-So, that's my piece of advice for you when you need a snack on a cold winter afternoon.
+So, that's my piece of advice for you when you need a snack on a cool afternoon.
 Go get yourself a Dungeness Crab or two (or four, as we do) and enjoy.
 You'll be glad you did. -Michelle